jason-white/personal-site/content/journal/lightroom-workflow.md

 ## Negative Lab Pro

 The Negative Lab Pro dialog should open and here you have a choice of different color profiles; Noritsu, Frontier and Black and White.
-If converting color, the choice of Noritsu or Frontier is personal preference.
+If converting color, the choice of Noritsu or Frontier is personal preference, but here's a {{< link href="https://www.richardphotolab.com/blog/post/its-back-noritsu-vs-frontier" text="blog post" >}} that goes over both in pretty good detail.
 Black and White is just black and white.
 Saturation I always keep at the default of 3, which doesn't matter for black and white.
 And, because the images were cropped before, the border buffer can be set to 0 (zero.)
-Click the apply button and let Negative Lab Pro do it's thing.
+Click the _Convert Negative(s)_ button and let Negative Lab Pro do it's thing.

 {{< figure src="https://res.cloudinary.com/dpmsynxig/image/upload/f_auto,q_auto:good/v1629040708/2021%20Posts/Lightroom%20Workflow/nlp-dialog.jpg" alt="negative lab pro dialog in lightroom" caption="Negative Lab Pro" >}}